University of Wolverhampton Law School

 Everything you need to know about this course!

-2. Apply your learned knowledge to complex legal situations, recognising potential alternative conclusions and taking into account ambiguity and uncertainty in the law, providing supporting reasons and communicating these, both orally and in writing, appropriately.
+• Demonstrate an ability to apply knowledge to complex legal situations; recognising potential alternative conclusions and taking into account ambiguity and uncertainty in the law, providing supporting reasons and communicating these, both orally and in writing, appropriately.

-4. Act independently in planning and managing tasks with limited guidance in areas which they have studied.
+• Be able to act independently in planning and managing tasks with limited guidance in areas studied and produce a critically reasoned independent project.

-5. Demonstrate an awareness of the contexts within which law operates and be able to use this awareness to offer critical judgements of arguments or legal issues.
+• Demonstrate an awareness of the contexts within which law operates and be able to use this awareness to offer critical judgments of arguments or legal issues.

 Location Mode Fee Year